Taipei is heaven for foodies. There is so much good

 - Chia Te Bakery (佳德鳳梨酥) (also available at Taipei Airport)

 10. Pork Intestine & Oyster Noodle

 During my time in Taiwan, I mostly employed the eat-first-google-later method.
-So when we found out that our accommodation was only 5 minutes walk from Ay Chung Flour Rice Noodle, which was recommended by friends and blogs, I quickly dragged my friend there without much research.
+So when we found out that our accommodation was only a 5-minute walk from Ay Chung Flour Rice Noodle, which was recommended by friends and blogs, I quickly dragged my friend there without much research.

 The noodles were really soft and slippery so you do need to use a proper soup spoon, or else it will be very challenging to eat.
-The soup was more like a gravy, the consistency was rather thick but still slurp-able.
-I loved this type of noodles so I enjoyed my bowl very much.
-I had no idea what was in the noodles, but we knew it contained some sort of innards and seafood.
-Later on, during the “google-later” phase of the day, our suspicions were confirmed – they were indeed pork intestines and oyster sauce.
+The soup was more like gravy, the consistency was rather thick but still slurp-able.
+I loved this type of noodle so I enjoyed my bowl very much.
+I had no idea what was in the noodles, but we knew they contained some sort of innards and seafood.
+Later on, during the “Google-later” phase of the day, our suspicions were confirmed – they were indeed pork intestines and oyster sauce.